- What is the COAP Fund?

 1. What is the COAP Fund?

-The Cornell Open-Access Publication (COAP) Fund is a pilot project to support new experiments in scholarly publishing.
-COAP supports faculty members who want to make their journal articles free to all readers immediately upon publication by paying reasonable publication and submission fees required of open-access journals.
-COAP is part of the Compact for Open-Access Publishing Equity.
+The Cornell Open-Access Publication (COAP) Fund is a program to support new experiments in scholarly publishing.
+COAP supports Cornell authors who want to make their scholarly work to all readers immediately upon publication by paying reasonable publication and submission fees required of many open access publication venues.
+COAP is affiliated with the Compact for Open-Access Publishing Equity.

 2. What is the Compact for Open-Access Publishing Equity?

 The Compact for Open-Access Publishing Equity is a consortium of universities that have committed to supporting new business models for scholarly publishing by “underwriting reasonable publication charges for articles written by its faculty and published in fee-based open-access journals and for which other institutions would not be expected to provide funds.”